 Layers Equal Leverage

-In the Newtonian world of counterespionage, for every high tech action there is an equal and opposite reaction.
+In the Newtonian world of counterespionage, for every high tech action, there is an equal and opposite reaction.
 What this boils down to is the fact that there is no single security parameter or electronic device that is one hundred percent bulletproof from an SID standpoint.
-Face it, alarms can be deactivated, guards, dogs and motion sensors can be spoofed and CCTV cameras can be disabled.
-So in order to achieve a high level of SID, all of the above mentioned items need to be layered so that there is no single point of failure that can be leveraged by an adversary in order to breach a facility’s security.
+Alarms can be deactivated; guards, dogs and motion sensors can be spoofed; and CCTV cameras can be disabled.
+To achieve a high level of SID, all these items need to be layered so there is no single point of failure that can be leveraged by an adversary in order to breach a facility’s security.

 Before you can determine which layer or layers of security will best mitigate the threat of a breach, it is vital that a security audit be performed by an Accrediting Official (AO) in order to survey the existing security already in place.
 Another factor that needs to be considered by the AO is the type of facility to be secured.
-The established security protocols for an embassy compound is not going to be the same as a military installation, government compound or contractor facility.
-Also taken into consideration is not just the facility that you intend to secure, but also the environs that surround the facility along with its own security.
+The established security protocols for an embassy compound are not going to be the same as a military installation, government compound, or contractor facility.
+Both the facility and its surrounding environment must be considered in terms of security.

 While the AO may develop additional strategies to mitigate risk and increase the probability of detection based upon the results of the audit, the cost of mitigating any potential security threats far outweigh the consequences should a breach occur.